karuppiah7890/blog/content/posts/testcontainers-part-1-an-introduction-to-a-new-way-of-integration-testing.md

 Such a CI feature means that you can get your external component on-demand.
 Usually that's how it is.
 If it's not on-demand, it's no different from running an always running external component.
-In GitLab CI services feature, service is about an on-demand component using Docker containers.
-It also means that you need to have a Docker engine and have support for that in your CI system for Docker integration probably.
+In GitLab CI services feature, service is about running a component on-demand using Docker containers.
+It also mean that you need to have a Docker engine and have support for that in your CI system for Docker integration probably.
 At least that's how it is in GitLab CI.

 I usually think of Docker when it comes to on-demand components.
 On-demand VMs might be an overkill depending on the situation, but it's not impossible to do it.
 If your situation demands on-demand VMs over on-demand containers, sure, go ahead.

-Also, on-demand components reminds of serverless architecture / serverless functions.
+Also, on-demand components reminds me of serverless architecture / serverless functions.
 Since it's on-demand, you might not be running your components all the time - which might save you some cost in terms of infrastructure. ;) But if you think about it, you could also share your app and test infrastructure, for